Best-in-class LoRaWAN Gateways

 Cost-Effectiveness

 TEKTELIC gateways offer a compelling blend of performance and affordability, ensuring a cost-effective solution throughout the IoT lifecycle.
-10+ Gateways Designs to save Deployment and Operating cost that account for 95% of Total Cost.
+10+ Gateways Designs to save Deployment and Operating costs that account for 95% of Total Cost.

 Carrier-Grade Design